 On top of San Juan being warm and beautifully set on the Atlantic Ocean, it’s also home to one of the coolest National Park sites I’ve ever visited.
 I really kicked myself for not bringing the whole family with me, especially since we’ve all enjoyed St Augustine and the Castillo de San Marcos, but it’s just one of the reasons I know we’ll be returning together soon.
 Just see what I mean…

-DONATIONS OPTION: with the devastation that hit the Island of Puerto Rico, now more than ever they need to support of their fellow Americans and tourist.
+DONATIONS OPTION: with the devastation that hit the Island of Puerto Rico with Hurricane Maria, and will no doubt happen again in some form over the year, they need to support of their fellow Americans and tourists.
 In addition to planning future travels to Puerto Rico, please consider the good a donation to reputable foundation, such as Direct Relief, can do.
 Direct Relief puts 99.4% of its funds into its support efforts.

 Biking San Juan, Puerto Rico